Mar 31, 2026

 Rapid Onboarding and Easy Implementation

-With the help of AI-driven data migration, teams can focus on product development and collection planning instead of managing manual data imports.
+With the help of tools that leverage AI for data migration, teams can focus on product development and collection planning instead of managing manual data imports.

 Transparent Pricing Strategies

-Onbrand offers transparent pricing without hidden fees or add-on service charges common in legacy fashion PLM systems.
-This makes quality product lifecycle management accessible to growing brands that need clarity and control to deliver products to market.
+Onbrand PLM offers transparent pricing without hidden fees or add-on service charges common in legacy fashion PLM systems.
+This makes a quality PLM process accessible to growing brands that need clarity and control to deliver products to market.

-Fashion businesses using Onbrand often see improvements in how teams collaborate, track changes, and respond to consumer demands.
-The system supports visibility across product margins, material costs, and product quality without relying on outdated tools or bloated processes.
+Fashion businesses using Onbrand PLM often see improvements in how teams collaborate, track changes, and respond to consumer demands.
+The system supports visibility into margins, material costs, and product quality without relying on outdated tools or bloated processes.

-Managing the product lifecycle in fashion takes more than file storage.
-Teams across design, development, production, and sourcing need visibility and clear handoffs.
-Onbrand supports this with tools built for how fashion brands work.
+Managing the entire lifecycle of a fashion product takes more than file storage.
+Teams in design, development, production, and sourcing need visibility and clear handoffs.
+Onbrand PLM supports this with tools built for how fashion brands work.

 Each stage has practical features that remove confusion and help teams stay aligned.

-In the concept and design phase, live tech packs let teams update styles, materials, and specs in real time.
+In the concept and design phase, teams can explore early directions using Onbrand AI Design, then move selected concepts into live tech packs to update styles, materials, and specs in real time.
 Everyone works from the same version, reducing back-and-forth and missed details.

 During development and sampling, task management and approvals create structure around sample requests, fit reviews, and vendor feedback.
-Comments and updates happen directly on the platform, and no more tracking emails or message threads exist.
+Comments and updates happen directly on the platform, so teams no longer track emails or message threads.

-Once production begins, teams get clear visibility into product specifications and timelines.
-Any trims, fabrics, or sizing updates are immediately shared across teams and with factories.
+Once production begins, teams get clear access to product specifications and timelines.
+Any trims, fabrics, or sizing updates are immediately shared with teams and factories.

-At launch, everything is already organized in one place.
+At launch, everything is already structured and ready.
 There’s no confusion about versions or status.

 After launch, teams can review product performance and apply insights to future collection development.

 Fashion brands need more than outdated tools and scattered systems to manage product development.
-A modern PLM for fashion should be easy to use, built for design teams, and flexible enough to match how your team works.
+Modern fashion PLM software should be easy to use, built for design teams, and flexible enough to match how your team works.

-Onbrand gives your team a single place to manage tech packs, timelines, product data, and communication.
-No more version control issues, long onboarding cycles, or chasing approvals across email threads.
+Onbrand PLM gives your team a single place to manage tech packs, timelines, product data, and communication.
+No more version control issues, long onboarding cycles, or chasing approvals through email threads.

 Whether building your first collection or scaling an entire line, Onbrand helps you stay organized, deliver products accurately, and move at the pace your brand demands.